ZODIAC CH 601 Series Kit Plane

 The ZODIAC XL aileron

-The ZODIAC XL has been configured to take full advantage of its increased useful load.
+The ZODIAC has been configured to take full advantage of its increased useful load.
 The fuel is located in dual welded-aluminum wing tanks.
 The standard dual wing tanks offer a fuel capacity of 24 US gallons.
 Long Range fuel tanks are optionally available, which increase the total capacity to 30 US gallons (2 x 15 gallons) to provide superior range and endurance.

 ...the new ZODIAC XL wing design